Up To 75% OFF EVERYTHING + FREE shipping

 Saturday, September 11, 2021

-While soaking your feet in hot water with salt may help alleviate foot pain in some cases, it's important to understand the potential risks and benefits before attempting this treatment.
-Potential risks include the following:
+While soaking your feet in hot water with Epsom salt may help alleviate foot pain caused by mild arthritis, it's important to understand the potential risks and benefits before attempting this treatment.

-• Dehydration: Soaking your feet in hot water for too long can cause dehydration, which can lead to dizziness, headaches, and other health problems.
+- Soaking your feet in hot water for too long can cause dehydration, which can lead to dizziness, headaches, and other health problems.

-• Skin irritation: Salt can be drying to the skin, so soaking your feet in water with too much salt or for too long can cause skin irritation or even blisters.
+- Salt can be drying to the skin, so soaking your feet in water with too much salt or for too long can cause skin irritation or even blisters.

-The hot water can help to relax the muscles in your feet and increase blood circulation, which may reduce pain and inflammation.
-Adding salt to the water can also help to draw out toxins and reduce swelling.
+- Hot water can help to relax the muscles in your feet and increase blood circulation, which may reduce pain and inflammation.

-Soaking feet in warm water with salt can be an effective way to alleviate pain, however, it is a short-term fix that only lasts as long as your feet are submerged in the solution.
-Purchasing custom orthotics is a much safer option that has longer-lasting effects and typically doesn't require consultation with a healthcare professional.
+As much as soaking your feet in warm water with salt may seem like an effective way to alleviate pain, it is a short-term fix that only lasts as long as your feet are submerged in the solution.
+The best way to address arthritis pain and discomfort is to consult with a healthcare professional and invest in comfortable footwear and quality custom orthotics.

 Lemuel Duran